 Let’s take Fire Cider as an example.
-Fire Cider is a traditional herbal preparation that was popularized by Rosemary Gladstar several decades ago.
-It commonly combines horseradish, ginger, garlic, onions and other herbs with vinegar and honey, and it is technically an oxymel.
-It can be used to bolster your vitality and keep you healthy, to address symptoms of a cold or flu, or as salad dressing.
+Fire Cider is a traditional nutrient-dense herbal preparation that Rosemary Gladstar popularized several decades ago.
+It commonly combines horseradish, ginger, garlic, onions and other herbs with vinegar and honey.
+Fire Cider is technically an oxymel.
+You can use Fire Cider to bolster your vitality and keep you healthy, to address symptoms of a cold or flu, or as salad dressing.
 See?
 Very versatile!

 While Fire Cider is known for its spicy flavor, many shrubs and oxymels are very cooling in nature due to the vinegar content.
 One of my favorite times to enjoy these drinks is when I am feeling hot and parched after working outside on a warm spring or summer’s day.
 Shrubs and oxymels quench your thirst and noticeably cool you down.

 One way to think of your homemade shrubs and oxymels is like a sports drink.
 But of course that isn’t a very fair comparison.
 Commercial sports drinks often contain artificial coloring and flavors, and they tend to not actually be a healthy drink.